 A. This policy shall be made available to all students, parents/guardians of students, staff members, employee unions and organizations.

-B. The school district shall review this policy and the school district’s operation for compliance with state and federal laws prohibiting discrimination on a continuous basis.
+B. The District shall review this policy and the District’s operation for compliance with state and federal laws prohibiting discrimination on a continuous basis.

 Minn.
 Stat. § 121A.04 (Athletic Programs; Sex Discrimination)

 Minn.
 Stat.
 Ch.
 363A (Minnesota Human Rights Act)

 20 U.S.C. §§ 1681-1688 (Title IX of the Education Amendments of 1972)

 34 C.F.R.
 Part 106 (Implementing Regulations of Title IX)

 Board Policy 104 (Harassment Prohibition)

 RATIFIED BY THE BOARD OF EDUCATION: June 17, 2008